-Absorption of water in plants is a vital process which is very important for the growth of plants and other metabolic activities.
+Absorption of water in plants is a vital process that is important for plant growth and other metabolic activities.
 Water absorption in lower plants takes place by the process of osmosis through the whole plant body.
 In higher plants, the mechanism of water absorption is through the root hairs.

-Plants mainly absorb “Capillary water” from the soil.
-There are five types of water that are found in the soil namely: Runway water, gravitational water, hygroscopic water, chemically combined water and capillary water.
-Among runway water, gravitational water, hygroscopic water, chemically combined water only the capillary water is useful for the plant.
+Plants mainly absorb water from the soil by the capillary action.
+There are five types of water that are found in the soil, namely runway water, gravitational water, hygroscopic water, chemically combined water and capillary water.
+Among the runaway water, gravitational water, hygroscopic water, chemically combined water, only the capillary water is useful for the plant.

 - Types of water absorption in plants

 - Role of root hairs in water absorption

 - Factors affecting water absorption in plants

 Absorption of water in plants is a biological process, in which the plants uptake capillary water from the soil to the root xylem through the root hairs during various plant processes like respiration, transpiration and osmosis.
 The water supply is an important factor, which directly or indirectly influences all the plant activities such as photosynthesis, internal water balance etc.